 Entry locks are controlled by a key in the outside cylinder and by a thumbturn or push button/turn on the inside.
 The use of the thumbturn/button provides the ability to lock the door or keep the door unlocked so a key is not required to enter for convenience to the user.

-This lock should be used where unauthorized access is not a concern most of the time – like an office or storage closet that does not need to be secured at all times.
+This type of lock should be used where unauthorized access is not a concern most of the time – like an office or storage closet that does not need to be secured at all times.